Damocles-fr/PPJF/README.md

 - Now go to LibreWolf on the left side panel
 - Uncheck ResistFingerprinting

-### 8. Optionnal : Adjust LibreWolf Full-Screen Settings
+### 8. Optional : Adjust LibreWolf Full-Screen Settings

 - Only if you want to use Jellyfin in Full-screen mod and still be able to see the Windows Task bar
 - In LibreWolf